DayToDayDevOpsCourse/LinuxCourse/Practice-2/Practice-2.2.md

         /root/sample/shell.sh

-* login to user venkat
+* login to user v2devops

-        su - venkat
+        su - v2devops

 * try to edit the file

         vi /root/sample/shell.sh

-  User venkat can't edit the file.
-We need to givbe write access to the user venkat on the file /root/sample/shell.sh (or) we can maintain a group(with the list of users) to give write access on the directory or file.
+  User v2devops can't edit the file.
+We need to give write access to the user v2devops on the file /root/sample/shell.sh (or) we can maintain a group(with the list of users) to give write access on the directory or file.

 * User should be part of the group

-        usermod -a -G super venkat
+        usermod -a -G super v2devops

 * change the Permission for Folder